MetalBlockchain/spacesvm/README.md

 Web3 wallet that can sign typed data can interact with SpacesVM.

-**[EIP-712] compliance in this case, however, does not mean that SpacesVM is an EVM or even an EVM derivative.** SpacesVM is a new Avalanche-native VM written from scratch to optimize for storage-related operations.
+**[EIP-712] compliance in this case, however, does not mean that SpacesVM is an EVM or even an EVM derivative.** SpacesVM is a new Metal-native VM written from scratch to optimize for storage-related operations.

-## Demo: [tryspaces.xyz]
-What better way to understand how the the SpacesVM works than to see it in action?
-Well anon, you are in luck!

-You can try out the SpacesVM at [tryspaces.xyz].
-All you need is a [EIP-712] Compatible Web3 Wallet (like [MetaMask](https://metamask.io)) and some `SPC` (all 973k of you that interacted with the [C-Chain] more than 2 times got 10k `SPC` to get you started).

-This demo is running as an Avalanche [Subnet] on Fuji.
-It is **ALPHA LEVEL CODE** and may be restarted/have a few bugs in it.
-It exists for demonstration purposes **ONLY** but could be extended to run as a production-level [Subnet] on Avalanche Mainnet.

 ## How it Works
 ### Claim